Steve Collins: WBO super-middleweight champion

 In the summer of 1997, Collins reportedly stated in the press that he had no motivation left, as he had spent the best part of his career chasing Roy Jones Jr. for a fight that had been promised to him many times.
 Collins is reported to have stated in Boxing World that he had spent so long chasing Roy Jones Jr. that money was no longer important; that he would "fight him in a phone box in front of two men and a dog", but the bout never materialized.
-A WBO super-middleweight title fight against Joe Calzaghe was agreed for October 1997, but Collins got injured 10 days before the scheduled fight, got stripped of his title by the WBO, with Collins then making a statement saying that fighting Calzaghe would do nothing to satisfy the desire he had for fighting Jones.
+A WBO super-middleweight title fight against Joe Calzaghe was agreed for October 1997, but Collins got injured 10 days before the scheduled fight, with Collins then making a statement saying that fighting Calzaghe would do nothing to satisfy the desire he had for fighting Jones.

 Collins then added he wanted to retire on a high note with a good pay day, "Joe is a good up-and-coming kid, but he wouldn't fill a parish church".
 As Collins couldn't get the fight with Jones, Collins decided to retire.

-In 1999, Collins announced his decision to come out of retirement to fight Roy Jones Jr. Controversy surrounded the proposed fight, as WBC and WBA light heavyweight champion Jones decided to fight the IBF light heavyweight champion and old Collins foe Reggie Johnson (which Jones won by a shutout 120–106 on all three judges' scorecards), and it was revealed that Collins would have to fight Calzaghe before a showdown with Jones.
-Collins had accepted this and started to prepare to fight Calzaghe.
-In training, Collins collapsed during a sparring session with Howard Eastman.
-Although tests and a brain scan could not find any problems, Collins decided that it was a warning to make him stop boxing, and he retired for a second time.
+In 1999, Collins announced his decision to come out of retirement to fight Roy Jones Jr. Controversy surrounded the proposed fight, as WBC and WBA light heavyweight champion Jones decided to fight the IBF light heavyweight champion and old Collins foe Reggie Johnson (which Jones won by a shutout 120–106 on all three judges' scorecards).
+In training, Collins collapsed during a sparring session; although tests and a brain scan could not find any problems, Collins decided that it was a warning to make him stop boxing, and he retired for a second time.

-Collins retired in 1997, with a record of 39 fights, 36 wins (21 knockouts) and 3 losses.
+Collins finished his career with a record of 39 fights, 36 wins (21 knockouts), and 3 losses.

+He was inducted into the Atlantic City Boxing Hall of Fame in 2025.

 Retirement

 Collins has not entirely faded from the spotlight since his retirement.
 In 1998 he appeared in the film Lock, Stock and Two Smoking Barrels as a boxing gym bouncer.
 In 1999 he made a cameo appearance in "Sweetest Thing", a music video by U2.
 On 15 January 2013, at the age of 48, Collins announced plans to fight Roy Jones Jr. He went on to appear in a number of exhibition bouts in preparation for the proposed Jones fight.

-In 2017 Collins joined the Army Reserve's 253 Provost Company of the 4th Regiment Royal Military Police in London where he had been living for the previous 20 years.
+In 2014, Collins joined the British Army Reserves, and in 2017, transferred to 253 Provost Company of the 4th Regiment Royal Military Police in London where he had been living for the previous 20 years.
 He gained promotion to Lance Corporal and qualified as an army boxing coach.

-Personal life

-His brother Roddy Collins is a former professional footballer and manager.